coderedtails/blog/actor_paradigm_v2.md

 It takes `Any` as a parameter, which means you can send your actors any message you want!

 To send an actor a message, you first must get a reference to it.
-In this case we create the `anna` Actor on the fly during construction.
+In this case we create the `anna` Actor on the fly during initialization.
 An important aspect here is maintaining abstraction.
-Even though we the `actorOf` method takes the class `AnnaActor` it will only return an `ActorRef` (*hidden a little bit behind Scalas type inference*)!
+Even though we the `actorOf` method takes the class `AnnaActor` as a parameter it will only return an `ActorRef` (*hidden a little bit behind Scalas type inference*)!
 Once we have an `ActorRef` pointing to an `AnnaActor`, all we have to do is *tell* it something.
 In Scala we are allowed to have fairly arbitrary methods names, so *tell* is shortened to a simple `!`.
-Here, `BobActor` creates a new instance of the immutable case-object `Greeting(message: String)` with the greeting `"Hi Anna!"` and sends it on its way.
+In the above example `BobActor` creates a new instance of the immutable case-object `Greeting(message: String)` with the greeting `"Hi Anna!"` and sends it on its way.

 `BobActor` and `AnnaActor` model persons and as such should be able to almost have a conversation.
 Lets extend `BobActor` to *ask* `AnnaActor` if she knows of any current acting jobs: